slongfield/wolfwig/notes/devlog.md

 * Screwed something up, and Tetris started flashing as soon as it loaded.
 But what?
   * Apparently, not calling joypad.update() on write screwed it up.
 I guess it was looking for those values to get cleared?
+  * Bad joypad update caused it to appear like start and select were held down, which soft-resets the system, and Tetris respects that soft-reset.

 ### 2019-05-08